 6.2.6.2 WebRTC endpoint and RTC endpoint on UE

-WebRTC endpoint on the UE is expected to be mapped to RTC endpoint on the UE on the RTC architecture.
-The following aspects need to be reflected in normative TS in the succeeding normative work.
+WebRTC endpoint on the UE is expected to be mapped to RTC endpoint on the UE on the RTC architecture with the following consideration.

 - An WebRTC endpoint includes signalling related aspects of applications on the UE, however, an RTC endpoint does not include applications on the UE.
-To support the signalling protocol for media session setup, the signalling related functionality of application is included in the scope of the RTC endpoint.
-Application itself is not included in the scope.
+To support the signalling protocol for media session setup, the signalling related functionality of application needs to be included in the scope of the RTC endpoint.
+Note that application itself is not included in this scope.

-- There is a possible case that an equipment of content provider connects to WebRTC EP function via UNI, as described in clause 4.2 and clause 6.2.4.2.
-In this case, the equipment of the content provider is treated as same as WebRTC endpoint on the UE.

 6.2.6.3 WSF and (RTC) WSF

-WSF is expected to be mapped to WSF (integrated with NS-AF) on RTC architecture.
-The following aspects need to be reflected in normative specification in the succeeding normative work.
+WSF is expected to be mapped to WSF (integrated with NS-AF) on RTC architecture with the following considerations.

-WSF provide the following functionalities in addition to the current functionality described in 3GPP TS 26.506 [10]:

-- Interaction with Application Supporting Web Function (ASWF) for collaboration with web applications/services.
+- WSF needs to support the functionality for interaction with Application Supporting Web Function (ASWF) for collaboration with web applications/services.

-- Interaction with 5GC, using network Support function (NS-AF) functionality.
+- WSF needs to support the functionality for interaction with 5GC, using network Support function (NS-AF) functionality.

-- Retrieval of the identity of a UE from 5GC, and authentication of the UE.
+- WSF needs to support the functionality for retrieval of the identity of a UE from 5GC, and authentication of the UE.

+Regarding the retrieval of the identity of a UE from 5GC, as described in clause 6.2.5.4, the WSF is not able to retrieve the identity from 5GC in the case that the UE is assigned an IPv4 private address behind NAT in the current release.
+In that case, the authentication mechanism in commercial use such as SMS OTP (One Time Password) is possibly applicable for enhancement of authentication of the UE.

 6.2.6.4 WNSGF and Inter-working Function

 Inter-working Function (IWF) is specified in 3GPP TS 26.506 [10] as an inter-working functionality to enable MNO-facilitated WebRTC sessions that involve endpoints across different MNOs (e.g., providing cross-network signalling functionality).
-This is the expected functionality for WNSGF, since WNSGF is a Gateway function for signalling messages between MNOs.
+This is the expected functionality for WNSGF, since WNSGF is a gateway function for signalling messages between MNOs.
 Then, WNSGF is expected to be mapped to IWF on RTC architecture.

-No gap is found between WNSGF and IWF
+No gap is found between WNSGF and IWF.

 6.2.6.5 CSF and Application Supporting Web Function

 CSF is expected to be mapped to ASWF on RTC architecture.
-The following aspects need to be reflected in normative TS in the succeeding normative work.

-ASWF provide the following functionalities in addition to the current functionality described in 3GPP TS 26.506 [10]:
+Also, the ASWF is expected to support the additional functionalities described in clause 6.2.2.2.3.2 in addition to the current functionality defined in 3GPP TS 26.506 [10].

-- Conference session management, i.e., "CRUD" operation – create, read, update, delete of conference instances.

-- Providing supplementary files (e.g., icon images of participants, and shared documents) via best-effort transport different from the channels for real-time media.

-- Capability exposure to 3rd party application server to provide configuration of eiRTCW services.

-- Storage of user subscription data specific to MNO's WebRTC services.

-- Authorization endpoint and token endpoint of OAuth 2.0 described in IETF RFC 6749[22] for establishing authentication linkage between MNO's ID and service provider's ID.

 6.2.6.6 WMCF and Media Function

 WMCF is expected to be mapped to Media Function (MF) on RTC architecture.
-The following aspects need to be reflected in normative specification in the succeeding normative work.

-The MF provide the following functionalities in addition to the current functionality described in 3GPP TS 26.506 [10]:
+Also, the MF is expected to support the following functionalities.

-- performing decryption and encryption of media packets if DTLS, SRTP, or TLS is used for a transport layer.
+- Performing decryption and encryption of media packets if DTLS, SRTP, or TLS is used for a transport layer.

-- storing contents (including text or other static material as well as audio and video) and providing them to the UE.
+- Storing contents (including text or other static material as well as audio and video) and providing them to the UE.

 6.2.6.7 WNMGF and Transport Gateway Function